 Chris Elcock, one of the firm’s team leaders, joined GWWO in 1997 and became a member of the management team in 2003.
-Chris has been with GWWO for over 20 years and has built his career with a focus on cultural projects with an emphasis on performing arts and interpretive centers as well as education projects in the K-12 markets.
+Chris has been with GWWO for over 20 years and has built his career with a focus on cultural projects with an emphasis on performing arts and interpretive centers, as well as education projects in the higher education and K-12 markets.
 As a team leader he is responsible for the management and oversight of a group of architects undertaking a range of projects within his focus of expertise.
-He has overseen and been involved with the creation of a new theater within the Ocean City Convention Center, new Harriet Tubman Underground Railroad Visitor Center, new music building and auditorium at St. Mary’s College of Maryland, the new Stockton Education Center for Morven Museum and Gardens, and the modernization of Wheaton Woods and Benfield Elementary Schools.
+He has overseen and been involved on the creation of a new theater within the Ocean City Convention Center, new Harriet Tubman Underground Railroad Visitor Center, new music building and auditorium at St. Mary’s College of Maryland, the new Stockton Education Center for Morven Museum and Gardens, and the modernization of Wheaton Woods and Benfield Elementary Schools.

 As a member of the International Interior Design Association (IIDA), Chris brings his specialized knowledge of interiors to the projects his team is focused on.
 Chris is also an appointed member of the Maryland Coast Smart Council which has set new guidelines for state-funded buildings in locations that are under threat of sea level rise.
 Finally, he serves as a pre-design instructor for the AIA Baltimore Chapter’s Achieving Registration Together program that helps young architects pass their professional exams.
 He holds a Bachelor of Architecture degree from Howard University and a Bachelor of Science in Computer Science from the University of the West Indies.